lowrycode/ski-arise-project/README.md

 ## Backend

 In reality, a backend system would be needed to allow for
-- form information to be sent via a POST request (rather than the current GET method)
+- form information to be sent via a POST request (currently the GET method is used to make it suitable for deploying on Github)
 - customer information to be stored in a secure database

 ## Additional Content